you're invited

 Date TBA

-A cheerleader gets sent to conversion therapy and finds love instead.
-RuPaul runs the camp.
+A cheerleader gets sent somewhere she's not supposed to be and finds love instead.
 The color palette is aggressive pink and blue.
-It's a queer cult classic that predicted the entire Barbie aesthetic by two decades.
-Dress accordingly.
+A cult classic.